Join a powerful force for social change.

 Admission into Community Fellows is highly sought after.
 We seek young professionals who are:

-- Committed to nonprofit, organizing or public sector careers
+Committed to and actively working within nonprofit, organizing or public sector careers

-A primary goal of the Community Fellows Program is to advance people of color in leadership roles.
-While a majority of CFP students identify as people of color, we encourage applications from all interested students.
+While the primary goal of the Community Fellows Program is to advance people of color in leadership roles, we encourage applications from all interested students.